Glutaric aciduria type 1: Genetics

 The condition is inherited in an autosomal recessive pattern: mutated copies of the gene GCDH must be provided by both parents to cause GA1.
 The GCDH gene encodes the enzyme glutaryl-CoA dehydrogenase.
-This enzyme is involved in degrading the amino acids lysine, hydroxylysine and tryptophan.
 Mutations in the GCDH gene prevent production of the enzyme or result in the production of a defective enzyme with very low residual activity, or an enzyme with relatively high residual activity but still phenotypic consequences.
-This enzyme deficiency allows glutaric acid, 3-hydroxyglutaric acid and to a lesser extent glutaconic acid to build up to abnormal levels, especially at times when the body is under stress.
-These intermediate breakdown products are particularly prone to affect the basal ganglia, causing many of the signs and symptoms of GA1.

 GA1 occurs in approximately 1 of every 30,000 to 40,000 births.
 As a result of founder effect, it is much more common in the Amish community and in the Ojibway population of Canada, where up to 1 in 300 newborns may be affected.

 Relatives of children with GA1 can have low GCDH activity: in an early study of GA1, GCDH activity was found to be 38%, 42%, and 42% in three of the four unaffected relatives tested, a pattern consistent with the 50% level that would be expected in heterozygous carriers.
 Those levels are close to those found in some heavily symptomatic GA1-affected children.

+Pathophysiology

+Metabolic dysfunction associated with glutaric acid production and accumulation results in mitochondrial energy failure with secondary failure of Na/K ATPases and edema initially of neurons and neuronal projections (1).
+Neuronal expansion impinges on capillary blood vessels leading to ischemia, which compounds and expands regions of neuronal swelling.
+Compression of capillaries leads to shunting of blood to non-exchange vessels with early filling and dilation of the deep venous system (2).
+Lack of valves in cerebral veins allows for symmetric decreased flow from striatum and thalamus.
+Chronic metabolic dysfunction depletes α KG levels leading to lack of HIF1a degradation and up regulation of VEGF leading to vessel expansion and weakness including mobilization of tight-junction proteins away from blood–brain barrier (3).
+The combination of vessel impingement, shunting and weakened blood–brain barrier likely results in hemorrhages.

+Glutaryl-CoA dehydrogenase participates in the degradation of the amino acids, specifically lysine, hydroxylysine and tryptophan.
+This enzyme catalyzes following reaction: